Matching 6 3 Hemostatic Response And Action: Exact Answer & Steps

 Pitfall Why It Happens Corrective Action

 Using a tourniquet as a first‑line measure on a minor laceration.
 Over‑reliance on “quick fix” devices.
-Reserve tourniquets for life‑threatening limb bleeding where direct pressure has failed after 5 minutes.
-That's why
+But Reserve tourniquets for life‑threatening limb bleeding where direct pressure has failed after 5 minutes.
+On top of that,

 Applying a hemostatic agent to a dry wound (no active bleeding).
 Habitual “just in case” application.
 Only use hemostatics when active bleeding persists despite firm pressure.

 Placing a tourniquet directly over the wound (especially over a joint).
 Trying to stop flow “as close as possible.”
 Position the tourniquet 2–3 inches proximal to the wound, avoiding joints and bony prominences.
-But
+On top of that,

 Failing to document time stamps Focus on immediate action, forgetting future hand‑off.
 Keep a pocket‑size “Bleed‑Log” card or use a smartphone note to record each intervention time.